 When I hear the word “adventure”, I don’t necessarily think of big mountains and vast oceans.
 I think about bushwhacking for unnecessary hours, wrong turns and car breakdowns, driving down unknown highways at 4 a.m., and the ever familiar retreat back to your car/apartment/campsite in blinding, freezing cold rain with no shell.
 And the best adventures begin sleeping on airport floors—obviously.

-Mine went from cold car camping in Red River Gorge to the La Guardia airport floor.
-I made a floor buddy, drank some whiskey, and smuggled two large NYC pizzas onto my flight and woke up to big, beautiful, clear Tennessee skies.
-There was a Dirtbag Climber reunion at Rocktown, GA.
+This adventure went from cold car camping in Red River Gorge to the La Guardia airport floor.
+I made a floor buddy, drank some whiskey, and smuggled two large pizzas onto my flight and woke up to big, beautiful, clear Tennessee skies.

-And now, as I head back to the airport, I think about what an adventure November has been.
+Heading back to the airport, I thought about how quickly November was passing by already.
 I didn’t make it to the Valley.
 I haven’t made it out west yet.
-I don’t really make enough money to justify long weekends in Red Rocks or the Creek (but if I did, I would in a heartbeat.
+There’s a lot that I haven’t done.
 I can tell you what I DID have, though: a buttload of fun.
 And November is nowhere near over.